Keep Your Teams Organized With the Smartsheet Calendar App

-Use this window to further configure how the dates and time periods are displayed.
-For example, configure the date format, specify the number of periods (columns) that you want your data broken into, and configure the style of the calendar tiles.
+Use this page to further configure how the dates and time periods are displayed.
+For example, to configure the date format, specify the number of periods (columns) that you want your data broken into, and configure the style of the calendar tiles.

 Ensure the Allow Comments box is checked so others can add comments to tasks within the Calendar App.
 This setting is enabled by default when a new calendar is created.

-- You must have at least Editor-level sharing permissions on the source sheet or report in order to add comments to the calendar.
-People shared to the source item with Viewer permissions can still view comments which have been added to a calendar.
+- You must have at least Editor-level sharing permissions on the source sheet or report to add comments to the calendar.
+People shared to the source item with Viewer permissions will be able to view comments in a calendar.